Law-AI/LeSICiN/README.md

 ```

 You also need to provide a pretrained **Sent2Vec** model if you wish to use our sentence vectorization-based preprocessing technique.
-Additionally, you need to provide two files.
+Additionally, you need to provide four files.

 *type_map.json* - This maps the id of every node in the Unified graph (Label Tree + Citation Network) to its type.
 In our case, we have the following types - 'Act', 'Chapter', 'Topic' (part of the label tree); 'Section' (labels); 'Fact'